 A second authentic aircraft is the Boeing-Stearman PT Kaydet.
 The PT-17 was one of the most widely used training aircraft in the United States.

 The Combat Gallery is also home to the nose piece of the “Fightin’ Sam” B-24 Liberator.
-B-24 Liberators were flown in the Eighth Air Force’s Second Air Division.
+B-24 Liberators were flown in the Eighth Air Force’s Second Air Division through all of WWII.
 Our Second to None exhibit outlines the outstanding accomplishments of the Second Air Division.

 Other features of the Combat Gallery include a P-51 Mustang model, a German Me-109 model, a Crosley CT-3 Pup vehicle, and the Ploesti Diorama, illustrating one of the most daring and dangerous bombing missions of World War II.
 Interactive exhibits in the Combat Gallery include a Navigator Exhibit, a Gunner Exhibit where visitors practice shooting down enemy fighters with a .50 caliber machine gun, and the Deenethorpe Diorama which illustrates how an average farm in East Anglia was transformed into an airfield during World War II.